Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Preliminaries and related work

 \section{Preliminaries and related work}

-For most of the paper, $X$ will be a separable Banach space, although some definitions and preliminary results in this section will be given in the more general setting of a separable metric space $X$.
-The topological dual of the Banach space $X$ will be denoted $X^{\ast}$ and the algebraic dual will be denoted $X'$.
+For most of the paper, $X$ will be a separable real Banach space, although some definitions and preliminary results in this section will be given in the more general case that $X$ is a metric space.
+In any metric space, the closed ball of radius $r$ will be denoted $\cball{x}{r}$.
 We consider only Borel measures and denote the set of Borel probability measures on $X$ by $\prob{X}$.
-As $X$ is separable, the topological support
+When $X$ is separable, the topological support